Autumn 2018 Menu

 We are very proud of the quality of the school meals which are cooked on our premises.
+There are three choices each day, a main hot meal or a vegetarian option and every day there are jacket potatoes with beans and cheese.
 School meals are priced at £2.20 per day for children, with milk available at morning break for 20p per day (milk is free for nursery & reception children).
 Alternatively you may choose to provide a healthy packed lunch for your child.

 Food and Drink